-If you are working with Portfolio’s teams you can group you plan by team and enable sprint capacity planning to see the load on a specific sprint.
+If you are working with Portfolio’s teams you can group your plan by team and enable sprint capacity planning to see the load on a specific sprint.

 Rolled up values

-That’s one of my favorites, although the roll up values existed in some form on the old plans, it got much better on this one.
-Not only that if you look on estimation it doesn’t sum the children with the parent, it also rolls up many other fields such as dates/sprints and more.
+That’s one of my favorites, although the roll-up values existed in some form on the old plans, it got much better on this one.
+Not only that if you look at estimation it doesn’t sum the children with the parent, it also rolls up many other fields such as dates/sprints and more.

 There are much more features that this article is too short to include.
 Find more about advanced roadmaps in the official documentation here.